MomdAli/Angewandte-Informatik/content/Studium/Semester 3/Betriebssysteme/OSTEP/6_Address Spaces.md

 ---

 > [!Info]
-> This is a summary of the ninth chapter of the book "Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.
+> This is a summary of the 13th chapter of the book "Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.
 The chapter covers the concept of address spaces in operating systems, including the layout of a process's address space, virtual memory, and the benefits of using virtual memory.
 Key topics include transparency, demand paging, efficient memory use, protection, and address translation.

 ## Early Systems